 A Band Called Death not only re-writes punk history (God, is there any way to say that without sounding like a hopelessly pretentious poser?), it tells a multi-generational story of heartbreak, disappointment, and redemption.
 It explores the indie record collector’s never-ending search for artistic authenticity at its most absurd, but also at its most redemptive.
 For some, finding that coolest, most obscure, original record might just be a way to seem cool and peacock for your jagoff buddies with their lopsided haircuts.
 But for someone out there, you finding it might be life or death.

 Is A Band Called Death a good story well told?
-I’m on the fence.
+I’m on the fence about that.
 But it’s sure as hell a good story.

 *And also Elijah Wood, for some reason, yet again photographed with his shirt buttoned all the way to the top.
 That creepy little wood nymph weirds me the hell out.
 Something about him makes me want to chase him out of the room with a dust pan.